Censorship in Pakistan: Internet

 Internet users in Pakistan are prompted with this message when accessing blocked websites.

 The OpenNet Initiative listed Internet filtering in Pakistan as substantial in the social and conflict/security areas, as selective in the Internet tools area, and as suspected in the political area in December 2010.

 In late 2010 Pakistanis enjoyed generally unimpeded access to most sexual, political, social, and religious content on the Internet.
 Although the Pakistani government does not employ a sophisticated blocking system, a limitation which has led to collateral blocks on entire domains such as Blogspot.com and YouTube.com, it continues to block websites containing content it considers to be blasphemous, anti-Islamic, or threatening to internal security.
 Pakistan has blocked access to websites critical of the government or the military.

 In 2019, The National Assembly Standing Committee on Information Technology and Telecom was informed by Pakistan Telecommunication Authority (PTA) that 900,000 URLs were blocked in Pakistan for "reasons such as carrying blasphemous and pornographic content and/or sentiments against the state, judiciary or the armed forces."

-On January 31, 2024, the regulatory Pakistan Telecommunication Authority (PTA) blocked access to a website called FactFocus on the grounds that the website was hosting content “to ridicule, defame the Armed Forces.”
+On January 31, 2024, PTA blocked access to a website called FactFocus on the grounds that the website was hosting content "to ridicule, defame the Armed Forces."
 However, according to FactFocus, the website was blocked on account of its investigative reports on elections that were due to be published.

 In February 2024, Internet services were temporarily restricted across Pakistan’s southwestern Balochistan province ahead of elections.